qaptivator/everyexport/README.md

 note: some fields have one or multiple something (like ingredients), which in vanilla usually means it's a string or array of strings.
 in my case, it's just an array with one element. deal with it.

+# license

+All rights reserved.

+although you're completely free to use this mod in modpacks, just credit me somewhere (but you probably wont because this mod is really technical and mostly for one time use)